cs1302uga/cs1302-tutorials/default-methods/default-methods.md

    ```

    Notice that each of the errors state that the implementing class "does not override abstract method
-   `isEncrypted` in Encryptable.
+   `getState` in Encryptable.
 Since these classes don't implement all of the methods in `Encryptable`,
    they won't compile.

 ### Default Methods